AY 2016-2017 “Implementing Deliberate Practices for Academic Performance”

 Ross Avila will join us again to discuss the data collected for our research study.

-Pre-meeting assignment: 1) Bring the first SoTL 5 steps template completed and 2) Bring the data collected and your questions to the meeting.
+Pre-meeting assignment: Bring 1) the first SoTL 5 steps template completed, 2) the data collected, and 3) your questions to the meeting.

 Certificate program assessment: What helped your research idea development?
 What would you like to see done differently?